-- Read six selections from The New Humanities Reader: - Juhani Pallasmaa-The Eyes of the Skin: Architecture and the Senses (p.
+- Read and analyze six selections from The New Humanities Reader: - Juhani Pallasmaa-The Eyes of the Skin: Architecture and the Senses (p.
 281) - Oliver Sacks-The Mind's Eye: What the Blind See (p.
 302) - Nicholas Carr-Is Google Making Us Stupid? (p.
 66) - Malcolm Gladwell-The Power of Context: Bernie Goetz and the Rise and Fall of New York City Crime (p.
 151) - Martha Stout-When I Woke Up Tuesday Morning, It Was Friday (p.
 380) - Christine Kenneally-You Have Gestures (p.
-186) - Write a 2-3 page Close Reading Assignment based on the first reading (Pallasmaa) - Write 5 out-of-class essays - Rough drafts must be a minimum of 4 typed pages each - Final drafts must be a minimum of 5 typed pages each - · Give three brief oral presentations in class, including one on grammar - Take an in-class Midterm Exam (essay format, graded pass or fail) - Take an in-class Final Exam (essay format, graded pass or fail) - You must pass the final exam in order to pass the course - Keep all rough and final drafts in a folder for mid-semester and end-of-semester folder review - Regularly check the course Sakai site and your Rutgers email
+186) - Write 5 out-of-class essays (topics to be assigned) - Rough drafts must be a minimum of 4 typed pages each - Final drafts must be a minimum of 5 typed pages each - You must demonstrate significant revision between drafts - · Give three brief oral presentations in class, including one on grammar - Take an in-class Midterm Exam (essay format, graded pass or fail) - Take an in-class Final Exam (essay format, graded pass or fail) - You must pass the final exam in order to pass the course - Keep all rough and final drafts in a folder for mid-semester and end-of-semester folder review - Regularly check the course Sakai site and your Rutgers email